UCSF-CBI/c4/docs/transfers/globus.md

 If you want to transfer files from or to your {{ site.cluster.nickname }} account, you need to set up the 'UCSF {{ site.cluster.nickname }}' endpoint.
 Below is an outline on how to do this.

-1. [online] Go to [Globus.org](https://www.globus.org) and log in with myAccess credentials.
+1. [online] Go to [Globus.org](https://www.globus.org) and log in with MyAccess credentials.
 Then find the Endpoints menu on the left and click it.
 Then find ['UCSF {{ site.cluster.nickname }}' endpoint] and click 'Activate'.
 This will ask you to enter your {{ site.cluster.nickname }} credential, i.e. your {{ site.cluster.nickname }} username and password.
 Optionally, limit the lifetime of this endpoint by clicking 'Advanced' and select the number of hours you want it to be valid, e.g. `2` hours.

 2. [online] Go to [Endpoints](https://app.globus.org/endpoints), go to the recently activated 'UCSF {{ site.cluster.nickname }}' endpoint, and click on 'Open in File Manager'.
 This will display the files and folders on your {{ site.cluster.nickname }} account.
 If you don't see anything, make sure to enter `~/` as the 'Path'.